About Our Staff

 MICHAEL LAFFINS, DVM • Veterinarian

 Dr. Laffins was born and raised in Chico, CA. He graduated from Chico High School in 1986 and received a BA in Criminal Justice at UNR in 1990.
 Immediately after college, Michael became an NHP trooper where he worked for several years before returning to UNR to attend the pre-vet program.
 Dr. Laffins graduated from Colorado State University Veterinary program in 1999.
-He has practiced in small animal medicine for 18 years.
+He has practiced in small animal medicine for over 18 years.
 He has worked for Charles River Labs for 18 years and is currently the Director of Colony Animal Health and Surgery.

 Dr. Laffins is married with two teenagers and a little poodle mix puppy.
 In his spare time he enjoys jogging, fishing, boating, reading, and motorcycle riding.